hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step6-explore.md

 You can also search for charts on the Helm Hub by changing the above `repo` to `hub`.

+> The [stable and incubator locations for charts is deprecating](https://github.com/helm/charts#deprecation-timeline).
+These Katacoda scenario are being updated to use the new charts as they become available.
+In the meantime, you will occasionally see a warning message that the chart is deprecated.

 Take a moment to see all the charts in Google's repo.
 The list is long.

 `helm search repo stable | sed -E "s/(.{27}).*$/\1/"`{{execute}}